 Mavis Moon

-I live in San Jose, California, and attend San Jose Christian Reformed Church.
-I work as the IT Director of Pivot Interiors, a Herman Miller office furniture company.
+I live in Lynden, WA, and attend Sonlight Church.
+I am retired.
+My last 25+ years of work were as the IT Director of Pivot Interiors, a Herman Miller office furniture company in San Jose, CA.

-I grew up in the Air Force, where my dad was a chaplain, so I lived in several places during my childhood, including Michigan, Alaska, Washington, Texas, Florida and Arizona.
-I went to Calvin College in Grand Rapids, Michigan, where I met my husband Randy.
+I grew up in the Air Force, where my dad was a chaplain.
+During my childhood, I lived in several places, including Michigan, Alaska, Washington, Texas, Florida, and Arizona.
+I went to Calvin College--now University--in Grand Rapids, Michigan, where I met my husband, Randy.

-We have lived in San Jose for over 30 years now.
-I have 3 adult children and 3 grandchildren who are, of course, the cutest things ever.
+We lived in San Jose, CA, for over 40 years and moved to Lynden, WA, in the Fall of 2024.
+I have 3 adult children and 3 grandchildren.

 Posted in: Salesforce for Church - Part II